 We consolidated the existing book library and added more books into a newly acquired space on the fourth floor of the building.
-Here the library with computers (some desktop computers will be delivered by end of Dec 2020) will act also as a workspace for volunteers.
-To make it more exciting, one of the rooms on the same floor has been turned into a bedroom.
-Volunteers and staff can stay there as needed (for example we utilized it during the curfews imposed in pandemic time).
-In addition a kitchen is provided for their use.
+Here the library with computers (some desktop computers will be delivered by end of Dec 2020) will act not only as a library but as a workspace for volunteers.
+To make it more exciting, one of the rooms has been created into a bedroom and there is a kitchen and volunteers and staff can stay there as needed (for example we used it during the curfews imposed in pandemic time).